kredati/cin301y22/schedule.md

 Screening:
 * Karan Johar, _Kabhi Khushi Kabhie Gham..._ (India, 2001, 210 mins.)

+_NB: We will not be able to screen all of K3G in our time together in Town Hall.
+The balance of the film will be shown in tutorials._

 Tutorials:
-* ...will continue the screening
+* ...will continue the screening of _K3G_.

 ### Week 21: Animation & machine
 #### Monday, March 9: Reading due: